Emmehehe/DifficultyOptionsForDeltarune/mod-dev-info/MOD-MENU-USAGE.md

-# Mod Menu Guide for Mod Devs
+# Mod Menu Usage Guide
 Mod Menu is a mod framework that can be used to quickly add settings menus for your mods.
 Optionally, the tool can also save your settings between sessions.

 For an example of this mod in action see the [Custom Difficulty mod](https://gamebanana.com/mods/613308).